microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-01.md

 ## Description

 Now that our environment is setup, we need to populate the Dedicated Pool with all of the <b>Sales / SalesLT</b> tables from our Azure SQL Database.

 ## Success Criteria

-1. All <b>Sales / SalesLT</b> tables reside in the Dedicated Pool
+1. The proper table design for a star schema has been implemented in the Dedicated Pool.

-2. The proper table design for a star schema has been implemented in the Dedicated Pool.
-Be able to discuss which tables are Distributed Hash, Round Robin, Replicated and why.
+2. Be able to discuss which tables are Distributed Hash, Round Robin, Replicated and why.

 ## Learning Resources